nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 1. Save your file, and test your NGINX config by running `nginx -t` command from within the container.
 If the configuration is valid, it will tell you so.
 If you have any errors, it will tell you which file and line number needs to be fixed.

-1. Reload NGINX with `nginx -s reload`.
+1. Reload NGINX with `nginx -s reload` command.

 1. Test all three URLs, one for each car with curl, don't forget your Host Header!: